 This theme of linguistic confusion stretched throughout the infusion.
-I remember a filing cabinet, stuffed with folders that I couldn’t read.
+I remember a filing cabinet stuffed with folders that I couldn’t read.
 The letters were there; I could pick them out, but putting them together and reading them as words eluded me.
 Later, messy papers with gibberish words filled my internal vision.
 I felt confused, I was upsidedown, my arm with the IV ached.
-The room seemed loud, and I saw stampedes of paper animals, painted with pastel watercolors.
+The room seemed loud, and I saw stampedes of paper animals painted with pastel watercolors.
 They piled up and tumbled around me, threatening to knock me over and crush me.
 The fan in the room added noise that pushed it all to an intolerable volume, so I asked Erin to turn it off.
 I got ready to speak, opened my mouth, and seemed to just think the words out loud.

-I notice this feeling often during infusions, and it’s interesting to note how little deliberate control over our mouths’ movements we need in order to make coherent sounds.
+I notice this feeling often during my IV ketamine treatments, and it’s interesting to note how little deliberate control over our mouths’ movements we need in order to make coherent sounds.
 All I do is form an intention to say something, and it just…happens.
 It feels a little like I’m inhabiting my body separately from its direct controls.

 I remember there being more visual scenes after that, but I don’t recall them very well.
-The only one I have memory of is a scene set in a grocery store with a broken jam jar, shards of glass glinting under the fluorescent lights and wine-red jam splattered on the linoleum.
+The only one I have much memory of is a scene set in a grocery store with a broken jam jar, shards of glass glinting under the fluorescent lights, and wine-red jam splattered on the linoleum.

 IV Ketamine Treatment for Depression in Combination with Other Strategies